aaronjoslinwangdu/bike-share-case-study/bikeshare-case-study-md.md

 ## What is the point of this case study?

-The questions that I am using to guide my study are:
+The questions used to guide this case study are:
 1. How do annual members and casual riders use Divvy bikes differently?
 2. How can Divvy influence casual riders to become members?

 ## The Data

-The datasets I used are public and can be found in the [Archive folder](https://github.com/aaronjoslinwangdu/bike-share-case-study/tree/master/Archive), as well as [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+The datasets used in this case study are public and can be found in the [Archive folder](https://github.com/aaronjoslinwangdu/bike-share-case-study/tree/master/Archive), as well as [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The data has been made available by Motivate International Inc. under